David Wolfson, Baron Wolfson of Tredegar

-David Wolfson, Baron Wolfson of Tredegar KC (born 19 July 1968) is a British politician, barrister and life peer.
+David Wolfson, Baron Wolfson of Tredegar KC (born 19 July 1968) is a British politician, barrister and life peer who has been Shadow Attorney General since November 2024.
 He was Parliamentary Under-Secretary of State for Justice from December 2020 to April 2022, when he resigned from the post after Prime Minister Boris Johnson and others were found to have broken COVID-related laws by attending parties.

 Early life and career

 Born in Liverpool on 19 July 1968, Wolfson was educated in King David High School, Liverpool, and then spent a year at Yeshivat HaKotel in Jerusalem.
 He read Oriental studies and law at Selwyn College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1991.
-As per tradition, his BA was promoted to a Master of Arts (MA Cantab) degree in 1994.
+As per the custom of the university, his BA was advanced to a Master of Arts (MA Cantab) degree in 1994.
 His father was a solicitor who later became a district judge; his mother attended university as a mature student and taught law in further education colleges.

 Wolfson later attended the Inns of Court School of Law during when he was awarded an Inns of Court Scholarship.
-He was called to the bar at Inner Temple, one of the Inns of Court that had given him a Major Scholarship, in October 1992, where he is now a bencher.
+He was called to the bar at Inner Temple, one of the Inns of Court that had given him a Major Scholarship, in October 1992, where he remains, as of 2023, a bencher.